Can Home Inspectors Turn on Breakers

 Where Did This Home Inspector Myth Originate

-Like most myths, this myth probably started around a fire (not started by a circuit breaker), and evolved overtime to what it is today.
+Like most myths, this myth probably started around an inspection fire and evolved overtime to what it is today.

 Seriously though, most inspectors defend their position by misquoting, and misinterpreting the Standards of Practice for home inspectors.